YibanChen/YibanChenAppSeleniumTests/README.md

 ## About the tests

-These are automated web browser tests; the Selenium client interacts with the Chrome Driver to ensure that the web functionalties work as expected in the browser environment.
+These are automated web browser tests; the Selenium client interacts with the Chrome Driver to ensure that the web functionalities work as expected in the browser environment.
 Some manual configuration is required to run the tests as the chromedriver extension cannot access your existing polkadot wallets.

-While the tests do not currently cover the web app's use of our blockchain API due to security concerns and other issues, mainly due to the fact that transacations performed through our blockchain API require tokens, we plan to extend our coverage to include these interactions by making use of a test blockchain operating seperately from the main blockchain.
+While the tests do not currently cover the web app's use of our blockchain API due to security concerns and other issues, mainly due to the fact that transactions performed through our blockchain API require tokens, we plan to extend our coverage to include these interactions by making use of a test blockchain operating separately from the main blockchain.

 ## Setup

-Make sure you are running the YibanChen [YibanChen-app](https://github.com/YibanChen/yibanchen-app) build locally and that it is reachable at http://localhost:3000
+Make sure you are running the YibanChen build locally and that it is reachable at http://localhost:3000

 Also check that you do not already have Google Chrome opened, as the tests will automatically fail if Chrome is already opened in another window.